You know the drill.

 7. Go for Walks

-Just like starting them young will help desensitize your dog to the rain, so will going for walks when it’s wet outside.
+Just as starting them young will help desensitize your dog to the rain, so will going for walks when it’s wet outside.

-The more walks you take in the rain, the less being wet will bother them.
-Eventually, they won’t even think twice about going outside to pee when it’s pouring.
+The more walks you take in the rain, the less being wet will bother your dog.
+Eventually, they won’t even think twice about going outside to pee when it’s raining.